lizard43/placer/README.md

 # placer
-A cross country scoring aid.
+Placer is cross country scoring aid.
 You set up the teams in the race, start the timer and as runners cross the finish line, press the team and Placer will keep the score.

 If you press the wrong team, places can be moved from team to team.